samuelcg20/tp/docs/DeveloperGuide.md

 1. Marking a member for an event

    1a.
-Prerequisites: At least one member and one event displayed via `list members` and `list events`.
+Prerequisites: At least one member and one event displayed via `list member` and `list event`.
 Ensure the chosen member is not already marked for the target event.

    1b.
 Test case 1: `mark m/1 e/1`<br>
    Expected: Attendance marked successfully.
 Member's attendance count increases by 1 and the event card lists the member.